-Physicians expressed that a significant benefit of insurer reimbursement for telemedicine visits is that it allows physicians to be reimbursed for evaluations that they normally provide for free.
-As one physician noted: "The biggest benefit [of telemedicine] is the fact that we primary care doctors already do this, we call people all the time about lab results and handle their problems over the phone.
-We basically give away highly valuable care for free like that, it's sort of our culture.
+Insurer Reimbursement for Telemedicine Can Reduce Physician Burden physician noted, "The biggest benefit [of telemedicine] is the fact that we primary care doctors already do this; we call people all the time about lab results and handle their problems over the phone.
+We basically give away highly valuable care for free like that; it is sort of our culture.
 The culture of medical conversation is changing because of [telemedicine], which is actually going to make these visits more formalized" (P3).
-Other physicians emphasized the importance of continued reimbursement for primary care telemedicine visits after the COVID-19 pandemic, for example: "I hope that insurances will see the benefit of it [telemedicine]...it just saves money and time for patients and doctors...
-I hope that they see that this is where the future of medicine is going."
-(P6)
+Other physicians emphasized the importance of continued reimbursement for primary care telemedicine visits after the COVID-19 pandemic; for example, "I hope that insurances will see the benefit of [telemedicine]; ... it just saves money and time for patients and doctors. . . .
+I hope that they see that this is where the future of medicine is going" (P6).